What is Network Load Balancing in networking?

 To ensure optimal network performance, it’s essential to follow best practices when configuring and maintaining NLB in your network.
 These may include setting realistic performance goals, regularly monitoring performance metrics, and using the appropriate load balancing algorithm for your network’s workload.
 It’s also essential to maintain hardware and software updates, perform regular backups, and document all configuration changes.
 Finally, it’s essential to test the NLB configuration thoroughly to ensure that it meets the network’s performance and reliability requirements.

-See also What is GRE Tunnel in networking?
+See also What is VLAN in networking?

 Troubleshooting common issues with Network Load Balancing.